meitneshi/challenge-documentation/docs/challenge-types/metamorph.md

 ```

 The `success/` directory contains your solution given to the user when it succeeded the challenge.
-You can provid the implementation you wish.
+You can provide the implementation you wish.

 To test your program you can use [our CLI](https://pypi.org/project/deadlock-cli/):
 ```Bash